October 2, 2014

 However, it is important for older people living with HIV to seek out support.
 A lack of support can lead to depression.
 A mental health counselor, health educator, or peer counselor can help.
 Some peer counselors may have had similar experiences and can share healthy ways to cope.

 There is a lot of research and attention focused on aging and HIV.
 With it may come advances in the care and treatment of older people living with HIV.
-In the meantime, both middle-aged and older HIV+ people need to make sure that their health care providers regularly check not only not only their HIV illness, but also for signs of diseases associated with aging.
-This includes testing for cancer, heart problems, bone disorders, and other health issues that are growing more common among HIV+ people as they get older.
+In the meantime, it is important that both middle-aged and older HIV+ people get checked regularly for signs of changes with their HIV as well as signs of diseases associated with aging.
+This includes testing for cancer, heart problems, bone disorders, and other health issues that are becoming more common among HIV+ people as they get older.